Yepoleb/idcard-qr/README.md

 ## OpenSSL usage

 OpenSSL can use the original certificates without conversion.
-To try it modify the example to write `sign_data` to a binary file.
+To try it, modify the example to write `sign_data` to a binary file.
 I'll call it `sign_data.bin` in this example.
 Then convert the signature to DER which can be done using the following code and write it also to a file.

 ```py3
 import ecdsa.util